2023 Most Popular International Relations & Security Bachelor's Degree Schools in California

 While working on their Bachelor's Degree, international relations majors at USFCA accumulate an average of around $20,619 in student debt.

-Read full report on International Relations & National Security at University of San Francisco
+Full International Relations & National Security at University of San Francisco Report

-University of San Diego landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree international relations and national security programs.
-Located in the large city of San Diego, USD is a private not-for-profit college with a medium-sized student population.
+With a ranking of #8, University of San Diego did quite well on this year’s most popular schools for international relations and national security students working on their bachelor’s degree.
+Located in the city of San Diego, USD is a private not-for-profit college with a medium-sized student population.

 Of the 37 students majoring in international relations at USD, 32% are male and 68% are female.